 4. Response to attack

 In conjunction with the entire hunting team, the hunter must create the best response to the threat.
-The response should distinctively define both short term and long term response measures that will be used to cub the attack.
-The main goal of the response is to immediately put an end to the ongoing attack, prevent the system from damages by a perceived threat, and finally to eliminate chances of the attack happening again in the future.
-The response can be defined to protect the affected host and any other similar gadget, server or system.
+The response should distinctively define both short-term and long-term response measures used to cub the attack.
+The response’s main goal is to immediately put an end to the ongoing attack, prevent the system from damages by a perceived threat, and finally eliminate chances of the attack happening again in the future.
+The response can be defined to protect the affected host and any other similar gadget, server, or system.

 5. Learning from the attack

-Humans are a fallible creature by nature; therefore, the main goal of the lesson-learned stage should be to improve the security process by considering every element.
+Humans are fallible creatures by nature; therefore, the lesson-learned stage’s main goal should be to improve the security process by considering every element.
 The human factor is a significant threat and can be an exposure targeted by black-hats.
 For instance, failure to apply a security patch can lead to intrusion into a system.
 In this case, firing the person involved would not eliminate the threat or resolve the solution.
 Instead, a better response would be the implementation of a patching procedure throughout that working environment.

 Unfortunately, no system can claim to be 100% secure, and many companies and organizations have to bear consequences such as loss of revenue and data breaches.
-At the start of every hunt, companies expect their threat-hunting program to be effective, and they have success in mind.
+Companies expect their threat-hunting program to be effective at the start of every hunt, and they have success in mind.
 But do they typically achieve this?
 Are their systems without hidden threat agents?
 What techniques do successful hunters use?